Make a Splash with Money-Saving Upgrades!

 Wondering who’s taking action and what they have to say about their new spray valves and aerators?

 - Learn: Check out our brochure and more resources below (if you need them) so that you understand the technologies and the opportunity for savings.

 - Test Sprayer: Determine if you should upgrade your commercial kitchen pre-rinse spray valve(s) by testing the flow rate of your current spray valve(s).
 If it takes less than 30 seconds to fill a 1 gallon container (or if you know that your spray valve uses more than 2 gallons per minute), you should upgrade your spray valve and start saving money each year from here on out.
-Refer to the Replacement Guide for more information.
+Refer to the Replacement Guide or the CERTs CONNECT Video: Testing Your Spray Valve for more information.

 - Test Aerators: Determine if you should upgrade the faucet aerators in sinks in your commercial kitchen, bathrooms, and at hand-washing stations by checking the flow rate of each of your current faucets.
 The “gallons per minute” or GPM rating is typically printed on the side of the faucet aerator located right where the water comes out.
 You should upgrade your faucet aerators if they use more than 1.5 gallons per minute.
 Refer to the Replacement Guide for more information.